btrotta/kaggle-plasticc/Readme.md

 - Run `predict.py` to train the model and make predictions on the test set.
 Takes around 1.5 hours.

 - Run `scale.py` to apply regularisation to the class 99 predictions and generate the final submission file.
+  Takes a couple of minutes.